Skip to main content

 The AI-First Editor

-Cursor is Visual Studio Code fork rebuilt specifically for AI-assisted development.
-Unlike IDE plugins, Cursor integrates AI at the architectural level, enabling unique workflows impossible in traditional editors.
+Cursor is a Visual Studio Code fork rebuilt specifically for AI-assisted development.
+Unlike IDE plugins, Cursor integrates AI at the architectural level, enabling workflows that are awkward in traditional editors.
+By 2026 Cursor runs multiple agents in parallel, supports a planning mode, and can drive a browser and background tasks.

 Cursor-Specific Features:

-* Composer: Multi-file edits in a single interface
+* Composer: multi-file, multi-agent edits in a single interface

 Cursor Rules Configuration

-1. ALWAYS use functional components with hooks, never class components
+1. Use functional components with hooks, never class components

-3. NEVER use 'any' type - use 'unknown' and type guards instead
+3. Never use 'any' - use 'unknown' and type guards

 - Test user behavior, not implementation